Canefis/bits/BIT-000X-Distributed-Subnet-Ownership.md

 Both profit and governance shares are freely transferable between accounts, handling common errors where the transfer is not possible.

-#### Events and Notifications

-The distributed subnet system emits events for all major operations including proposal creation, voting, execution, share transfers, and profit distributions.
-These events must be defined accordingly and emitted correctly to provide transparency and enable off-chain monitoring of the system.

 ```rust
 pub fn transfer_profit_shares(
     distributed_subnet_id: DistributedSubnetId,